Separation of Routing and Scheduling in Backpressure-Based Wireless Networks: Implementation Details

 \subsubsection{Scheduling}

-The scheduling algorithm in Eq.~(\ref{eq_stoc:scheduling}) assumes that time is slotted, and determines the links that should be activated and the (number of) packets that should be transmitted at each time slot.
-Although there are time-slotted system implementations, and also recent work on backpressure implementation over time-slotted wireless networks \cite{xpress}, IEEE 802.11 MAC, an asynchronous medium access protocol without time slots, is the most widely used MAC protocol in the current wireless networks.
-Therefore, we implement our scheduling algorithm (Eq.~(\ref{eq_stoc:scheduling})) on top 802.11 MAC (see Fig.~\ref{fig:protocol_stack}) with the following updates.
+The scheduling algorithm in (\ref{eq_stoc:scheduling}) assumes that time is slotted.
+Although there are time-slotted system implementations, and also recent work on backpressure implementation over time-slotted wireless networks \cite{xpress}, IEEE 802.11 MAC, an asynchronous medium access protocol without time slots, is the most widely used MAC protocol in current wireless networks.
+Therefore, we implement our scheduling algorithm (formulated in (\ref{eq_stoc:scheduling})) on top of 802.11 MAC (see Fig.~\ref{fig:protocol_stack}) with the following updates.

 The scheduling algorithm constructs per-link queues at the link layer.
 Node $i$ knows its own link layer queues, $V_{i,j}$, and estimates the loss probability and link rates.
 Let us consider that $\bar{p}_l$ and $\bar{R}_l$ are the estimated values of $p_l$ and $R_l$, respectively. $\bar{p}_l$ is calculated as one minus the ratio of correctly transmitted packets over all transmitted packets in a time window over link $l$.\footnote{Note that we do not use instantaneous channel states $C_l(t)$ in our implementation, since it is not practical to get this information.
 Even if one can estimate $C_{l}(t)$ using physical layer learning techniques, $C_{l}(t)$ should be estimated $\forall l \in \Lset$, which is not practical in current wireless networks.} $\bar{R}_l$ is calculated as the average of the recent (in a window of time) link rates over link $l$. $V_{i,j}$, $\bar{p}_{i,j}$, and $\bar{R}_{i,j}$ are piggy-backed to the data packets and exchanged among nodes.
 Note that this information should be exchanged among all nodes in the network since each node is required to make its own decision based on global information.
 Also, each node knows the general topology and interfering links.